Contract Labor: A Guide For Employers

 If you’re considering hiring an independent contractor for your small business, first consult an attorney about drafting a contract.
 Don’t be fooled by online template contracts—a contract that is suitable for one contractor (e.g., an IT specialist) isn’t likely to be suitable for another (a mechanic).

 Ensure that your contracts include basic provisions to cover all legal liabilities you might incur.
+Learn more about how we support businesses with tailored workforce solutions.
 For instance, a credible contract will include terms such as conflicts of interest, intellectual property agreement, injury liability clauses, early termination clauses, the maximum permissible number of hours worked, and a breach of contract or nullification clause.

 You’re Still On The Hook